Effective Standards Work, Part 1: The Lay Of The Land

 When the deeper histories aren't told or taught, it becomes hard for newcomers to get oriented.
 There's no effective counter-narrative to "progress come from standards bodies", and no SDO is going to turn down new members.
 Nobody tells developers not to look to SDOs for answers.
 Confusion reigns.

 Even when consensus is roughly achieved, standards processes are powerless to compel anyone to implement anything, even Working Group participants!
-Voluntary standards (prevalent in computing) are not regulations.
+Voluntary standards are not regulations.
 Implementers adopt standards because customers demand interoperability to hedge against vendor market power.

 It can't be repeated enough: the fact of something appearing in a web standard compels nobody to implement, even those who implemented previous versions.
 This flows from the fundamental relationships between browsers, developers, and users.

-Browser vendors exercise absolute control over the bits in their binaries because of an overriding need to serve end users.
-It would be impossible to build secure, trustworthy browsers otherwise.
+Browser vendors exercise absolute control over the bits in their binaries because they need to do what's best for users.
 A standard might declare that

 window.open() creates a new browsing context, yet browsers block popups in practice.
 Chrome has even formalized this idea of "interventions".